g4edge/pyg4ometry/pyg4ometry/docs/source/index.rst

 pygeometry Documentation
 ========================

-pygeometry is a package to create, load, write and visualise constructive solid geometry.
+pyg4ometry is a package to create, load, write and visualise solid geometry for particle tracking simulations. xs

 .. toctree::
    :maxdepth: 2